Karolina Broskova

 Small is not a compromise

 Six people in a room is not a scaled-down version of something larger.
-It is its own distinct phenomenon — with a depth, an intimacy, and a generative power that no larger gathering can replicate.
+It is its own distinct phenomenon — with a depth, an intimacy, and a creative power that no larger gathering can replicate.

 The host is not the expert